Game Boy · Action / Platform

 About this game

 Castlevania: The Adventure is the first Castlevania game released on a handheld console, launching approximately six months after the Game Boy's Japanese debut.
-Players control Christopher Belmont — an ancestor of the legendary Simon Belmont — through four stages of Dracula's castle.
+Players control Christopher Belmont — positioned in the series timeline one hundred years after Trevor Belmont and one hundred years before the legendary Simon — through four stages of Dracula's castle.
 The game removes the classic sub-weapon system entirely; hearts restore health rather than power secondary weapons.
 The whip can be upgraded to fire projectiles.
-Although criticized at the time and later by its own programmer for the character's slow movement speed, it grossed nearly $9 million in North American retail sales by 1991, demonstrating the appetite for Castlevania on portable hardware.
+Although programmer Masato Maegawa would later state the game was not good, openly naming its slow movement speed as a design failure, Castlevania: The Adventure grossed nearly nine million dollars in North American retail sales by 1991, and established a handheld Castlevania tradition that Konami sustained for the next two decades.

 Key Features